Skip to main content

 Social media scam #3: Middlemen or intermediaries to facilitate a sale

 All buying and selling using OpenSea’s services happens peer-to-peer, directly between two wallets.
 You will not be asked to interact with an OpenSea “developer,” “deal” agent, or middleman in order to facilitate a sale or resolve a failed transaction.
-If you ever need help, contact our support team at support.opensea.io.
+If you ever need help, seek it at support.opensea.io.

 This type of scam is especially prevalent in Discord.